Being Passive isn’t a Shortcut to Having Peace

 If he says no, then that means he had to hear himself telling you that you are not allowed to make a suggestion.
 It helps him reveal his true character.

 What is the consequence of him not knowing your true feelings on things?
 What if you go along very easily with everything, in an attempt to never contradict or complain.
-Then you rob him of two things.
-You rob him of the chance to get to know his real wife, and you rob him of the opportunity to spend time taking another person’s feelings into consideration.
+Then you rob not only yourself, but you also rob him of two things.
+You rob him of the chance to get to know his real wife, and you rob him of the opportunity to grow by taking another person’s perspective into consideration.

 It is best for both of you if you consider yourselves as a partnership.

-What do people become if they only see success and never meet with any resistance?
-Spoiled.
-Entitled.
-They do not know what a good thing they have.
-So speak up.
+So, speak up!
 Disagree agreeably.
 Not with fear, but with courage.
 With the confidence of knowing this is a good man, and you are a good woman, and you are a partnership.
-Do not spoil him in that way.
+Do not spoil him with your silence.
 Help him rise to the occasion and become who he is destined to become.

-It’s hard because before we were women, we were children.
-Many of us were parented traditionally, which means we were encouraged to keep our opinions to ourselves, because the grown-ups in traditional households don’t want to hear the opinions of children.
+Another reason it’s easy to be passive is because before we were women, we were children.
+If we were parented traditionally, then we were encouraged to keep our opinions to ourselves, because the grown-ups don’t often want to hear the opinions of children.

 Men who call women nags are the same men who are not interested in hearing from them in the first place.
 There is not necessarily anything wrong with that woman.
 However, she may be speaking in a way that is passive aggressive, because she was never invited to be assertive.
 If you’re waiting to be invited; don’t wait anymore.
 Men don’t invite each other to be assertive; they just are.
 If you are assertive, too, then a good man will respect you for it.
 It will STRENGTHEN the marriage, not weaken it.
 If the relationship is weakened when you are being strong, then what does that say about the relationship?